Ljubinka Jovanović: Biography

-Ljubinka Jovanović was studying painting at the Academy of Fine Arts in Belgrade in class of prof. Ivan Tabaković.
-With her future husband, Milorad Bata Mihailović and his friends from the class Mića Popović, Petar Omčikus, Kossa Bokchan and Vera Božičković Popović in the 1947 year she went to Adriatic Coast where they formed an art commune “Zadar group”.
-She was a member of the group 'Eleven'.
-She has been exhibiting since 1951.
-Ljubinka Jovanović had numerous solo and group exhibitions in Serbia and abroad.
-With Bata Mihailović settled in Paris 1952.
+Ljubinka Jovanović was studying painting at the Academy of Fine Arts in Belgrade in the class of Professor Ivan Tabaković.
+With her future husband, Milorad Bata Mihailović, and his friends from the class Mića Popović, Petar Omčikus, Kossa Bokchan and Vera Božičković Popović, in 1947 she went to Adriatic Coast where they formed an art commune “Zadar group”.
+She was also a member of the groups "Eleven" and "Lada".

+Starting in 1951, Ljubinka Jovanović had numerous solo and group exhibitions in Serbia and abroad, including Belgrade, Paris, New York, Rouen, Bilbao, Čačak, Nikšić, and Budva.
+With Bata Mihailović she moved to Paris in 1952, and worked between Belgrade and Paris for several decades.
 She died in Paris, France, on 3 August 2015.

 Art

-Like all members of the postwar generation of Serbian painter and Ljubinka Jovanović has gone through several phases, which, however, compared to other yet to be less dramatic in the stylistic changes.
-Basically, it is still relied on the power of color in the picture and less paid attention to form.
-Form in her paintings, after neo abstract period, but at the end of the 1960s took on the meaning of the character that has a close and direct sourcing in the form of asceticism a medieval Serbian fresco and icon painting.
-Upon such visual image it has built one of the author's most recognizable works in Serbian contemporary art of the late 20th century.
+Like most members of the postwar generation of Serbian painters, Ljubinka Jovanović went through several phases, but compared to others hers were less dramatic in terms of stylistic changes.
+Basically, she always relied on the power of color in the painting and paid less attention to form.
+In her paintings, after the neo-abstract period, by the end of the 1960s, the shape had a close and direct origin in the asceticism of medieval Serbian fresco and icon painting.
+Based on such visuality, she created one of the most recognizable works in Serbian contemporary art of the late 20th century.